nstefana/one-guitar-band/README.md

 - Up to 4 different Guitar, Modulation, Drums and Bass layers can be generated.
 - The sound of Drums, Cymbals and Bass can be customized to a large degree through wavetable selection and sound synthesis parameter tuning.
 - Once recorded, Drums and Bass elements are represented by a symbolic sequence (something like MIDI) with notes, onsets and velocities.
-- Post processing: optionally the user can correct any temporal inaccuracies by quantizing the Drums and Bass sequence.
+- Post processing: optionally the user can correct any temporal inaccuracies by quantizing the produced Drums and Bass sequence.
 - Load and save functionalities: the user can save all system settings and recorded/produced instruments.
 At a later point, he/she can recall that data to continue working on the composition.
 - Exporting to DAW: selected layers from selected instruments can be exported as .wav files.
 The user can then import these files in the DAW of his/her preference to work towards the final production.
-- Transitions: Settings can be instantly modified with the click of a single button on the GUI or from an external MIDI device.
+- Song Sections: Settings can be instantly modified with the click of a single button on the GUI or from an external MIDI device.
+- Drum model customization: through a simple training procedure, the user can specify custom gestures for the drum production model.
 - Flexibility: All functionalities can be controlled from the GUI, most important functionalities can be triggered also from an external MIDI controller.

 ## Requirements
 - Windows 10 or 11
 - An ASIO sound card with at least two inputs and two outputs
-- 48kHz sampling rate
+- 48000 or 44100 Hz sampling rate
 - Buffer size of 64 samples or higher

 ## One Guitar Band Version 1.0